mkjiang/rpi-jupyter/README.md

     docker run -it docker run -it -p <host port>:<dest port> -v <path to your config file>:/home/jovyan/.jupyter/jupyter_notebook_config.py -v /some/host/folder/for/work:/home/jovyan/work  maxjiang/rpi-jupyter

-To login a bash session with rootless proviledges, use:
+To login a bash session with rootless priviledges, use:

     docker exec -it <container id> /bin/bash